hnryjmes/POODR/README.md

 * deciding between refactoring strategies: what happens if you are wrong?

 * "Any class that uses the template method pattern must supply an implementation for every message it sends, even if the only reasonable implementation in the sending class looks like this...
 [NotImplementedError]"

+* common error: forgetting to send super

+* "When a subclass sends super, it's effectively declaring that it knows the algorithm; it depends on this knowledge.
+If the algorithm changes, then the subclasses may break even if their own specialisations are not otherwise affected."